The Open Championship can become a battle of the elements – as we have seen so many times in previous years.

 I would argue against that.
 I believe the key to a great Open for the viewer is one where the course is lush and the conditions allow the players to stick their approaches pin high on the money, without any punishment or unpredictability.

-Although I am not a fan of scores of 25-under or more, a soft and receptive Open Championship course will be better for the viewer because it will still be a test of the world’s best.
+Although I am not a fan of scores of 25-under, a soft and receptive Open Championship course will be better for the viewer because it will still be a test of the world’s best.
 Who doesn’t love watching Jon Rahm fire an iron into the pin and see it rip back 10 feet?

 Last of all, you don’t want to see players lose a major title.
 It happened to Jean van der Velde, Thomas Bjorn and many others.
 You want to see someone hit an incredible approach on the 72nd hole and sink the putt to lift the Claret Jug!

-Whose side are you on?
-Let us know on Twitter!
+Whose side are you on with The Open Championship conditions?
+What Open Championship weather do you prefer?
+Let us know on X!